melisadigiacomo/melisadigiacomo/README.md

 👋 Hello everyone!

 🇦🇷 My name is Melisa Di Giacomo and I am from Argentina.
 I have a job as a BI analyst working on Qlik.
-I have a MSc in Biotechnology and I am currently pursuing a PhD at the Universidad Nacional de Rosario.
+I have a MSc in Biotechnology and a PhD at the Universidad Nacional de Rosario.

 💻 My areas of strength include data visualization and data analysis.
-I have skills in R, Python, SQL and spreadsheets to extract insights from complex datasets, and also in using PowerBI and Tableau to create visually compelling and interactive dashboards.
+I have skills in R, Python, SQL and spreadsheets to extract insights from complex datasets, and also in using Looker, PowerBI and Tableau to create visually compelling and interactive dashboards.
 I am now gaining experience in Qlik in my new job.

 ❤️ I am passionate about data viz.
 It is a fact that the right charts and reports make a huge impact on decision making and future results.
 I like to think myself as a designer of information.
 Recently I have developed an **[R data viz cheatsheet website](https://melisadigiacomo.github.io/Rdatavizcheatsheet/)** where I described and shared R codes of more than 30 types of plots.
 I participated in the Twitter **[#30daychartchallenge](https://twitter.com/30DayChartChall)** where I built 30 charts using different datasets each day and a variety of tools.